New Mountain Finance: Steady Ship For Steady Dividend

 |

-Source: Factset
+Source: FactSet

-As seen in the chart above, Book Value per share has deteriorated at a faster rate than the LSTA B/BB Loan index.
+As seen in the chart above, book value per share has deteriorated at a faster rate than the LSTA B/BB Loan index.
 It did a great job at tracking the index until December 2015.
 Because NMFC has significant leverage, the impact on the portfolio during downturns are much more significant.

 |

-Source: Factset
+Source: FactSet

-Since September 2014, NMFC has borrowed significant amounts more with Debt to Net Assets % near 80% over the most recent quarters.
+Since September 2014, NMFC has borrowed significant amounts more with debt to net assets % near 80% over the most recent quarters.
 Thus, any macro credit deterioration will have more impact on NMFC's net assets.

 Overall, NMFC's book value has fallen about 4% on an annualized basis, and investors will need to factor that into account.
-Book Value Dividend Yield is about ~10%.
+Book value dividend yield is about ~10%.
 So investors can expect ~6% return on book assets

 Net Investment Income

-Net Investment Income (NYSEMKT:NII) has hovered around $0.34 or above $0.34.
+Net investment income (NII) has hovered around $0.34 or above $0.34.
 In my last article, I wrote about potential upside value with the Senior Loan Fund.
-There is also now some more equity upside with the Net Lease opportunity announced.
+There is also now some more equity upside with the net lease opportunity announced.

-These opportunities have had smaller overall impact on the Net Investment Income.
+These opportunities have had a smaller overall impact on the net investment income.

 SLP II Status Update

-As a reminder, SLP II is a senior loan program containing 1 st lien loans of credits that NMFC is already an investor or investor in the industry.
-Wells Fargo provides a credit facility of Libor + 1.75%.
+As a reminder, SLP II is a senior loan program containing 1st lien loans of credits that NMFC is already an investor or investor in the industry.
+Wells Fargo (NYSE:WFC) provides a credit facility of Libor + 1.75%.

 Excerpts from the 10-Q

-As of September 30, 2016, we and SkyKnight have contributed$47.6 million and $12.4 million, respectively.
+As of September 30, 2016, we and SkyKnight have contributed $47.6 million and $12.4 million, respectively.
 Our investment in SLP II is disclosed on our Consolidated Schedule of Investments as of September 30, 2016.

-For the three and nine months ended September 30, 2016, we earned approximately $1.2 million and $1.2 million, respectively, of dividend income related to SLP II,
+For the three and nine months ended September 30, 2016, we earned approximately $1.2 million and $1.2 million, respectively, of dividend income related to SLP II.

-Based on a 3-month $1.2M dividend and $47.6M of contributed equity, the dividend yield of this investment is about 10%.
+Based on a three-month $1.2M dividend and $47.6M of contributed equity, the dividend yield of this investment is about 10%.
 As stated in the recent investor presentation, the equity yield on SLP II was supposed to be 13.6%.
 There may be some room for some upside in the SLP II program.

-Overall, based on a ~10% book dividend yield, this equity investment appears to be good fit for the portfolio as a whole.
+Overall, based on a ~10% book dividend yield, this equity investment appears to be a good fit for the portfolio as a whole.

 My current reaction to the financial situation is that at the current 10% book dividend yield I am aiming to expect a total return of 5-6% annually.

 I calculated book value per share change from 6/30/14 to present for the comparables.
 NMFC is in the middle of the pack for total returns amongst comparable peers.
-Thus, on a total return basis it may not be as attractive compared to peers.
+Thus, on a total return basis, it may not be as attractive compared to peers.
 However, its dividend yield is one of the highest.
 Thus, investors have to evaluate the book value per share decline compared to peers.

 Shareholders, Valuation and Street View